Detailed Guide forElementary School Teachers, Except Special Education in California

 Salaries vary between school districts and generally are based on experience, size of district, and college units completed.
 Teachers with a master’s degree or national certification often results in higher pay.
 In addition, some districts pay bonuses for advanced degrees or extra duty.
 Private schools pay somewhat less, but Teachers may be compensated with free tuition for their own children and greater independence in the classroom.
 Substitute Teachers are generally paid at a daily rate.

-The median wage in 2015 for Elementary School Teachers, Except Special Educ in California was $72,012 annually.
+The median wage in 2016 for Elementary School Teachers, Except Special Educ in California is $73,967 annually.
 The median is the point at which half of the workers earn more and half earn less.

 |View Wages for All Areas|